plone/training/dexterity.rst

 * Schema in Dexterity: TTW, XML, Python.
 Interface = schema, often no class needed
 * Schema in Archetypes: Schema only in Python

-* Dexterity: Easy permissions per field, easy custom forms
+* Dexterity: Easy permissions per field, easy custom forms.
-* Archetypes: Permissions per field hard, custom forms even harder
+* Archetypes: Permissions per field hard, custom forms even harder.
 * If you have to program for old sites you need to know Archetypes!
-* If you start new pages you could skip it.
+* If starting fresh, go with Dexterity.

 Extending:

 * Dexterity has Behaviors: easily extendable.
-Just activate a behavior TTW and your content-type is e.g. translateable (plone.app.multilingual).
-There might even be per-instance behaviors at one time...
+Just activate a behavior TTW and your content type is e.g. translatable (plone.app.multilingual).
 * Archetypes has archetypes.schemaextender.
 Powerful but not as flexible.

 We have only used Dexterity for the last few years.